mhaitjema/sadness/README.md

 Getting the password is easy if you lay a trap and are patient.
 So I wrote this script for them in about ten minutes and after being deployed for about 3 weeks, it worked.
 No need for fancy ptys or anything else.
 Sadly his new password is so bad that I believe they could have brute forced it if they wanted.

 Now, this is a dirty trick and I feel guilty about it.
 I'm probably going to let the guy know but I only want to do that if he doesn't leak about what he knows (and how).
-If only people could be trusted.
+If only people could be trusted :-b.